MenoncleMaya/ObsidianRendorsia/KolasNotes/EVERYTHING/Bartolome, The Rushing Patience.md

 "I have no time for that!"
 The warrior said, gathering his equipment, readying to leave.

 "Fine, I will let you leave.
 But before you do, you must best me in combat."
-Said the young Giff, smiling.
+Said the young [[Giff]], smiling.

 "You're just a kid.
 Plus you're not even a fighter!"
 Refused the man.